davetroiano/cp-sentiment-analysis/README.md

 # Intro

 This is a standalone Confluent Platform on Docker demo that ingests Tweets for sentiment analysis via ksqlDB UDF.
+The UDF calls a [FastAPI](https://fastapi.tiangolo.com/)-hosted endpoint that uses a pretrained BERT model for text classification exposed by [HuggingFace](https://huggingface.co/).

 # Prerequisites